cn0047/stash/ed/x/README.md

 so it will stop botnet brute force attack.

 Web account settings:
-To change email address - send email to origin email adress with link to verify that person who is changing email is owner of previous email.
+To change email address - send email to origin email address with link to verify that person who is changing email is owner of previous email.

 Reset password (not forgot password):